Karneades/Defensomania/README.md

 See [PDFs-to-print](PDFs-to-print) for different PDFs, either including both scenarios and activities or only one of them.
 Additionally, different layouts are used: 1, 6 or 9 cards per sheet.
-The [PDF for with all front cards using 9 cards per sheet](https://github.com/Karneades/Defensomania/raw/master/PDFs-to-print/Defensomania-9-cards-per-sheet-all-front-without-bleed.pdf) is suitable for home printing.
+The [PDF with only the front cards using 9 cards per sheet](https://github.com/Karneades/Defensomania/raw/master/PDFs-to-print/Defensomania-9-cards-per-sheet-all-front-without-bleed.pdf) is suitable for home printing.